 - Suspicious files and files that could be exploited by intruders

 If an (as yet) unknown file, exhibiting suspicious behavior is detected on a device, it can be automatically sent for a more thorough analysis by machine learning-based technologies and, in rare cases, by a malware analyst.
-Personal files (such as photos or documents) are rarely malicious and do not behave suspiciously.
-As a result, the ‘suspicious’ category includes mainly executable files (.exe).
-For the purpose of investigating information security incidents, executable and non-executable "white files" or their parts may be sent.
+The 'suspicious' category includes mainly executable files (.exe).
+For the purpose of reducing the likelihood of false positives, executable and non-executable "white files" or their parts may be sent.

 - Wi-Fi connection data